ReScience/ReScience-submission/article/Larisch-2018.md

 * did you modify some parts ?
 * etc.

-If relevevant in your domain, you should also provide a new standardized description of the work.
+If relevant in your domain, you should also provide a new standardized description of the work.